rust-lang/rust/doc/tutorial.md

 }
 ~~~

-Structs are the only type in Rust that may have user-defined destructors,
+Structs are the only type in Rust that may have user-defined
-using `drop` blocks, inside of which the struct's value may be referred
+destructors, defined with `drop` blocks.
+Inside a `drop`, the name
-to with the name `self`.
+`self` refers to the struct's value.

 ~~~
 struct TimeBomb {